Antelope County, Nebraska

 Antelope County is a county located in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 6,295.
-Its county seat is Neligh.
-The county was formed in 1871.
+As of the 2020 census, the population was 6,295, and was estimated to be 6,352 in 2025.
+The county seat and the largest city is Neligh.
+The Ashfall Fossil Beds National Natural Landmark is located within the county.

+In the Nebraska license plate system, Antelope County was represented by the prefix "26" (as it had the 26th-largest number of vehicles registered in the state when the license plate system was established in 1922).

+History

+Antelope county was created on March 1, 1871 and organized on June 15, 1871.
+Named for the pronghorn antelopes that roamed the region.
+The first known settler in the area was George St. Clair, known as "Ponca George," who made a claim in 1868.
+The county's initial settlement was slow due in part to popular views of Great American Desert as unsuitable for farming without significant effort in land reclamation.
 It received its name after a group of early settlers killed and ate several pronghorn.
 Although these are not true antelope, they are colloquially known by that name.

-The Ashfall Fossil Beds National Natural Landmark is located within the county.

-In the Nebraska license plate system, Antelope County is represented by the prefix 26 (it had the 26th-largest number of vehicles registered in the state when the license plate system was established in 1922).